Sameer-0904/Sameer-0904/README.md

 - Reproducible experiments and MLOps: experiment tracking, model versioning, containerized deployments, and lightweight APIs to serve models.
 - Comfortable using tools like TensorFlow/Keras, MLflow, Docker, FastAPI, Jupyter/Colab, and AWS for development and deployment.

-I enjoy turning messy data into actionable models and iterating reproducible experiments that produce reliable results.
-I’m continuously learning and applying new techniques — currently focused on backpropagation mechanics, training stability, and transformer applications.

 ---